 }

-In this file, I wrote all excel operation methods.
+In this file, I wrote all Excel operation methods.

 getCellData: This method reads the test data from the Excel cell.
 We are passing row numbers and column numbers as parameters.

-getRowData: This method takes row number as a parameter and returns the data of the given row number.
+getRowData: This method takes the row number as a parameter and returns the data of the given row number.

-setCellData: This method gets an excel file, row, and column number and sets a value to that cell.
+setCellData: This method gets an Excel file, row, and column number andsets a value to that cell.

 Step 8 – Create a Listener Class